googleapis/genai-toolbox/docs/deploy/deploy_toolbox.md

 Next, we will use Toolbox with client SDK:

-1. Below are list of Client SDKs that are supported:
+1. Below is a list of Client SDKs that are supported:

     - LangChain / LangGraph
     - LlamaIndex